alexsemenyaka/filter_url/README.md

     #   'https://service.com/api?id=3'
     # ]

+The class has an internal cache for filtered URLs, you can tune it or turn it off completely with the parameter cache\_size (see API description below)

 ### Integration with Python's `logging` Module

 This is the most powerful feature for real-world applications.
 The `URLFilter` automatically censors URLs in your logs.
 The filter works in two ways: